dumingyou/mysql_repl_repair/README.md

 # mysql_repl_repair
-a script used to repair mysql replication errors(1062, 1032)
+this script is used to repair mysql replication errors(1062, 1032)